Phintella parva: Taxonomy and etymology

 In 1981, the Polish arachnologist Wanda Wesołowska described a new species of jumping spider, a member of the family Salticidae, which she named Icius parvus.
 It was one of over 500 species that she identified in her career.
 Originally ascribed to the genus Icius, first circumscribed by Eugène Simon in 1876, the species was later transferred to Phintella in 1983 by Jerzy Prószyński.
 At the same time, the gender of the species name was changed, from parvus to parva.

 The genus Phintella was first circumscribed in 1906 by Embrik Strand and W. Bösenberg.
 There are similarities between Phintella and the genera Chira, Chrysilla, Euophrys, Icius, Jotus and Telamonia.
 Genetic analysis confirms that Phintella is related to the genera Helvetia and Menemerus.
 In 2015, Wayne Maddison classified it in the tribe Chrysillini, named after the genus Chrysilla.
 In 2017, Prószyński grouped the genus with 32 other genera of jumping spiders under the name Chrysillines in the supergroup Chrysilloida.

-Phintella parva is known under the common name 묘향깡충거 미 in Korea.
+Phintella parva is known under the common name Myohyangkkangchunggeomi in Korea.
 The spider's specific name is Latin for "small".
 Its generic name derives from the genus Phintia due to the similarities between the two genera.
 Phintia was itself renamed Phintodes and was subsequently absorbed into the genus Tylogonus.